 One of your hallmates has invented a simple new game for you to play together.
-In the game, Player 1 (X) and Player 2 (O) take turns placing tokens on a 1×3 grid.
+In the game, Player 1 (X) and Player 2 (O) take turns placing tokens on a 1×3 grid, and Player 1 (X) always plays first.
 A sample game is shown below: